robert-johansson/old.robert-johansson.github.io/_posts/2023-07-18-goal-setting.md

 - If you start to feel stressed about meeting your goals, they might be too complex or unrealistic.
 Reassess both of these areas and modify your goals if necessary.
 - Break large, complex goals down into smaller sub-goals.
 This will stop you feeling overwhelmed, and it will make it easier to stay motivated.

 I notice that this plan might be somewhat unrealistic.
-Writing a complete thesis in 42 days is a lot.
-I also plan to do a lot of meditation and physical exercise during the next 42 days, and I won't do anything that doesn't make me healthier.
+Writing a complete thesis in 31 days is a lot.
+I also plan to do a lot of meditation and physical exercise during the next 31 days, and I won't do anything that doesn't make me healthier.
 One important thing about this though.
-This challenge is pragmatic given the 42 days.
+This challenge is pragmatic given the 31 days.
 The whole point of it is to write a draft, within that time limit.
 I am prepared to lower my ambition to make the project fit within these limits.
 I promise myself to do this challenge in a way that is **fun, healthy, resulting in a minimum viable product**.

 ## Overall timeplan

-**Week starting with July 3rd**
+**Week starting with July 17th**
+- Write Introduction, Background, Discussion, etc
 - Write chapter on operant conditioning

-**Week starting with July 10th**
+**Week starting with July 24th**
 - Write chapter about generalized identity matching
-- Write chapter about stimulus equivalence

-**Week starting with July 17th**
-- Write chapter about generalized identity matching
-- Write chapter about stimulus equivalence

-**Week starting with July 24th**
-- Write chapter about stimulus equivalence
+- Finish first draft

 **Week starting with July 31st**
-- Write chapter about Arbitrarily Applicable Relational Responding
-- Write Introduction, Background, Discussion, etc
+- Rewrite Introduction, Background, Discussion, etc
+- Write chapter about Symmetry and Stimulus equivalence

 **Week starting with August 7th**
 - Write chapter about Arbitrarily Applicable Relational Responding
-- Write Introduction, Background, Discussion, etc

 **Week starting with August 14th**
 - Finish whatever is left